mohlcyber/OpenDXL-ATD-MISP/README.md

 The MISP auth key can be found under the automation section in MISP.

+Change the tag assignment in line 133

+`misp.add_tag(event, str("ATD:Report"))`

+Make sure that you added the tag in MISP already.

 ## Run the OpenDXL wrapper
 > python atd_subscriber.py